monty2101/sorting-visualizer/README.md

 1. Clone or download the project repository to your local machine.
 2. Open the project directory in your preferred code editor or IDE.
-3. Run the the following comands in terminal
+3. Run the the following commands in terminal
      - cd sorting-visualizer-sorting
      - cd sorting
      - npm init -y